-On the Senate side, Sen. Ron Wyden (D-OR) is expected to remain the Democratic leader of the Finance Committee, with Sen. Mike Crapo (R-ID) leading the Republicans.
+On the Senate side, Sen. Ron Wyden (D-OR) is expected to remain the Chair of the Finance Committee, with Sen. Mike Crapo (R-ID) leading the Republicans as the Ranking Member.

 Barbara A. Jones

 Shareholder

 Los Angeles

 310.586.7773

 BarbaraJones@gtlaw.com